Paulina004/AI-Checkers/README.md

 ## Overview

-This project runs a game of checkers with two AI players.
+This project runs a game of Checkers with two AI players.
 The rules for the game from the assignment's instructional guidelines is provided at the top of the p1_pdevito2019.py file.

 This project builds off the provided code given in https://github.com/Awannaphasch2016/checker_easyAI/blob/main/checker_questions.py from the repository https://github.com/Awannaphasch2016/checker_easyAI.